This section explains the syntax of the URLs for connecting to MySQL.

 Here is a sample URL using the “key-value” form :

-The host is identified by the keys
+The host and the port are identified by the keys

 port.
 The descriptions of the format and default values of